open-policy-agent/opa/docs/content/kubernetes-tutorial.md

 - Ingress hostnames must be whitelisted on the Namespace containing the Ingress.
 - Two ingresses in different namespaces must not have the same hostname.
+  - Note: this behavior may suffer from a race condition in which two ingress with the same hostname may both be allowed into the cluster.
+This is because OPA evaluates policies against an eventually-consistent view of the global cluster state.

 ## Prerequisites